Harvlin/WastePilot/README.md

 - The application never leaves an operator mid-shift with a broken screen.
 - The fallback state is always visibly indicated, never silent — data provenance is never ambiguous to the person using the app.
-- The demo remains stable under real-world network conditions, while the backend integration is genuinely live and load-bearing for the actual business logic (variance, confidence, integrity checks) that matters most.
+- When running the fullstack deployment, the app remains stable under real-world network conditions, while the backend integration is genuinely live and load-bearing for the actual business logic (variance, confidence, integrity checks) that matters most.

 ---